gatanegro/Cryptography-COM/README.md

 Scalability & Flexibility: Works for encryption, hashing, key exchange, and ZKPs.
 Quantum-Resistant: Not based on integer factorization or discrete logs.
 Self-Optimizing: Recursive structures allow for adaptive security mechanisms.

+I upload an Octave encryption code.
+You can colaborate forward to make it better...
+THank you